danbev/learning-ai/notes/transformers.md

 dₖ = d_model / h         For example 4 heads and d_model = 512, dₖ = 128
 ```
 If we look at the Attention function it is the same as we saw earlier.
 What is
-new is that we are going to split the the matrices Q', K', and V' into smaller
+new is that we are going to split the matrices Q', K', and V' into smaller
 matrices.
 This is the number of heads that we have.

 So for example if we want to have 4 heads and the embedding dimension size is
 512, then we will have 4 4x128 matrices.
 Each one of these are called a head and
-they are separate from eachother, and are used to perform the single-head
+they are separate from each other, and are used to perform the single-head
 attention function that we went through above.
 ```
 Attention(Q'₀, K'₀, V'₀) = softmax((Q'₀, K'₀, V'₀)/√dₖ) x V'₀